phenotypic.abc_.ObjectRefiner#

 Common ObjectRefiner implementations address specific issues:

-Size filtering: Remove objects below/above size thresholds (e.g., SmallObjectRemover).
-Targets: spurious noise, dust, agar artifacts, or unrealistically large regions.
+Size filtering: [SmallObjectRemover](src/phenotypic/refine/_small_object_remover.py) removes objects below/above thresholds.
+Targets: spurious noise, dust, agar artifacts, oversized regions.

-Shape filtering: Remove objects with poor morphology (low circularity, low solidity).
+Shape filtering: Remove objects with poor morphology (low circularity, low solidity, high aspect ratio).
 Targets: elongated artifacts, merged colonies, debris.
-Example: LowCircularityRemover.

-Hole filling: Fill holes within colony masks for solid shape representation (e.g., MaskFill).
-Targets: voids from uneven illumination, pigment patterns.
+Hole filling: Fill interior voids within colony masks for solid shape representation.
+Targets: voids from uneven illumination, pigment heterogeneity.
 Improves area measurements.

-Morphological operations: Erosion, dilation, opening, closing to refine mask edges.
-Targets: fragmented edges, small protrusions, internal gaps.
-Uses _make_footprint().
+Morphological operations: Erosion, dilation, opening, closing with [MaskDilator](src/phenotypic/refine/_mask_dilator.py), [MaskEroder](src/phenotypic/refine/_mask_eroder.py), [MaskOpener](src/phenotypic/refine/_mask_opener.py).
+Targets: fragmented edges, thin protrusions, internal gaps.
+Uses FootprintMixin for shape control.

 Integrity Validation: Protection of Core Data